Ayushsaini03/Host-Blocker/README.md

 📦 Uses Chrome local storage for persistence

-🧼 Clean and minimal popup UI
+🧼 Clean and minimal popup

 🛠️ How It Works